PhilippDahlinger/byte_factory/README.md

-# FactiRISCo V - Factorio RISC CPU
+# FactoRISCo V - Factorio RISC-V CPU
 This repository contains the code for the Factorio CPU, including an assembler and a python simulator.

 ### Specs of the CPU